mySC

 • Interested and qualified candidates should fill out an Application for Employment, as well as upload a cover letter, resume/CV, and any relevant letters of recommendation.

-• All inquiries should be submitted though our online Application for Employment form.
+• All inquiries should be submitted through our online Application for Employment form.
 No phone calls please.
 Resumes will be held in our active files for 12 months.
 Should an opening occur that fits your background, we will contact you.

 Application for Employment